Ziegler–Natta catalyst: History

 The 1963 Nobel Prize in Chemistry was awarded to German Karl Ziegler, for his discovery of first titanium-based catalysts, and Italian Giulio Natta, for using them to prepare stereoregular polymers from propylene.
 Ziegler–Natta catalysts have been used in the commercial manufacture of various polyolefins since 1956.
 As of 2010, the total volume of plastics, elastomers, and rubbers produced from alkenes with these and related (especially Phillips) catalysts worldwide exceeds 100 million tonnes.
 Together, these polymers represent the largest-volume commodity plastics as well as the largest-volume commodity chemicals in the world.

 In the early 1950s workers at Phillips Petroleum discovered that chromium catalysts are highly effective for the low-temperature polymerization of ethylene, which launched major industrial technologies culminating in the Phillips catalyst.
 A few years later, Ziegler discovered that a combination of titanium tetrachloride (TiCl4) and diethylaluminium chloride (Al(C2H5)2Cl) gave comparable activities for the production of polyethylene.
 Natta used crystalline α-TiCl3 in combination with Al(C2H5)3 to produce first isotactic polypropylene.
 Usually Ziegler catalysts refer to titanium-based systems for conversions of ethylene and Ziegler–Natta catalysts refer to systems for conversions of propylene.
-In the 1970s, magnesium chloride was discovered to greatly enhance the activity of the titanium-based catalysts.
-These catalysts were so active that the residual titanium was no longer removed from the product.
-They enabled the commercialization of linear low-density polyethylene (LLDPE) resins and allowed the development of noncrystalline copolymers.

 Also, in the 1960s, BASF developed a gas-phase, mechanically-stirred polymerization process for making polypropylene.
 In that process, the particle bed in the reactor was either not fluidized or not fully fluidized.
 In 1968, the first gas-phase fluidized-bed polymerization process, the Unipol process, was commercialized by Union Carbide to produce polyethylene.
 In the mid-1980s, the Unipol process was further extended to produce polypropylene.

-The features of the fluidized-bed process, including its simplicity and product quality, made it widely accepted all over the world.
-As of today, the fluidized-bed process is one of the two most widely used technologies for producing polypropylene.
+In the 1970s, magnesium chloride (MgCl2) was discovered to greatly enhance the activity of the titanium-based catalysts.
+These catalysts were so active that the removal of unwanted amorphous polymer and residual titanium from the product (so-called deashing) was no longer necessary, enabling the commercialization of linear low-density polyethylene (LLDPE) resins and allowed the development of fully amorphous copolymers.

-In the 1970s, magnesium chloride-supported Ziegler–Natta catalysts were introduced.
-These catalysts exhibit activities so enhanced that costly steps could be omitted from the workup.
-These omitted processes included deashing (removal of residual catalyst) and removal of unwanted amorphous polymer.
+The fluidized-bed process remains one of the two most widely used processes for producing polypropylene.